turahe/dolmebel/docs/DOCKER-ENVIRONMENTS.md

 When adding new services:

-1. Add to both `docker-compose.local.yml` and `docker-compose.prod.yml`
+1. Add to `docker-compose.yml` with environment-based configuration
-2. Configure appropriate settings for each environment
+2. Configure appropriate settings for both development and production
-3. Update environment files (`env.local` and `env.prod`)
+3. Update environment variables documentation
-4. Update management scripts
-5. Update this documentation
+4. Update this documentation
-6. Test both environments
+5. Test both environments

 ## 📝 License